Skip to main content

 Meals: B,L,D

 Today a full day of adventure awaits us.
 We will take a jet boat up the Leones River (40 min) and enjoy incredible views along the way.
 After the boat ride we will walk for approximately 1 hour until we reach the glacier lake.
 Here, we will take a zodiac across the lake for a bird’s eye view of the Leones Glacier and see the point where the deep blue wall of glacial ice meets the aquamarine waters of the lake.
 After a picnic lunch in stunning surrounds and in front of the glacier we have the option for a 2 hour walk to the ice.
 Once we are back at the boat we will return to the lodge.
 Note: Jet boat excursion is subject to river conditions and participant numbers.
 In case the jet boat is not available it will be replaced by a car transfer.
+Overnight: Terra Luna Lodge or similar

 Meals: B,L,D

 Today we set out by car following the Baker river, and will drive along the last portion of the Austral road towards Villa O'Higgins.
 The 'Carretera Austral' as it is known, actually winds itself all the way from Puerto Montt to reach Villa O'Higgins, some 1200km south, though the section we'll travel on is far shorter.
 The area through which we travel is the least populated, least developed and least visited in Chile, and the vast wilderness experienced along the route is captivating.
 On arrival we will spend the night at a rustic lodge with shared bathroom facilities (or refuge depending on availability).
+Overnight: Hostería el Mosco or similar

 Meals: B,L,D

 This morning we will join our boat at the Bahamondez port, and will cross Lago O'Higgins to Candelario Mancilla.
 The milky light blue lake is the deepest in the Americas, and has a maximum depth of just over 830 metres near the O'Higgins Glacier.
 Our vessel will take us to the foot of the glacier, one of the largest in the Southern Ice Field with a width of 3km and vertical walls up to 80 metres high, before returning to the port in the afternoon.
 We will spend the night with a local family at their estancia.
 The homestay is basic, with no hot water, though the experience of spending time with the people of the area outweighs the temporary inconvenience of a cool shower.
 Candelario Mancilla itself is a tiny speck in the vast wilderness.
-Please note: Weather conditions are unpredictable in Patagonia and in case we can’t do the lakes crossing due to weather conditions or the boats not being operational, we will organise alternative arrangements which may result in an additional cost for you.
+Overnight: Homestay (Estancia Candelario Mansilla or similar) Please note: Weather conditions are unpredictable in Patagonia and in case we can’t do the lakes crossing due to weather conditions or the boats not being operational, we will organise alternative arrangements which may result in an additional cost for you.

 Meals: B,L,D

 After breakfast we will start our day's trek, which is around 15 km in total, taking us from Chile into Argentina.
 We will pass through the Chilean border control on foot.
 The first 5 km or so is lightly sloping.
 Afterwards the road is even until the hamlet of Laguna Redonda.
 Our main luggage will be transported by vehicle to Laguna Redonda.
 From there, we continue the trek accompanied by pack animals to carry our gear (1 horse for every 3 people, max.
 60 kg per animal).
 This section of the walk is around 8 km, and is in on trails covered with mud and tree roots towards the Laguna del Desierto.
 On arrival at the lagoon, we will pass through customs and board our boat to cross Laguna del Desierto.
 The journey across the lake takes around 40 minutes and at the southern end, we'll be met by our Argentinean vehicle which will take us to El Chalten, a village in the heart of Los Glaciares National Park.
-Overnight Hotel/Lodge.
+Overnight: Hotel Lunajuim or similar Approximately 3.5 hours walking/15km.
 Please note: Weather conditions are unpredictable in Patagonia and in case we can’t do the lakes crossing due to weather conditions or the boats not being operational, we will organise alternative arrangements which may result in an additional cost for you.

 Meals: B,L